 But if your program is around long enough, some of them WILL come up.
 Navigating those things smoothly will help your clients or customers, your funders, your community, and any other stakeholders continue their faith in your organization.
 And you can leverage that faith into practical support.

 So What Next?

 Talk about how these situations and others might play out in your organization and how your board, staff, clients, and stakeholders might be affected.
-Create written plans that can help you minimize the damage, take advantage of any opportunities that arise, and settle things down as quickly as you can.
+Create written plans that will help you minimize the damage, take advantage of any opportunities that arise, and settle things down as quickly as possible.

-If you’ve followed headlines in the nonprofit sector over the past few years, you know Change can show up without warning.
+If you’ve followed headlines in the nonprofit sector over the past few years, you know Change often shows up without warning.
 And while planning won’t stop Change, it can help your organization face the challenge with more intelligence and grace.
-And by managing Change well, you might just win even more support to your cause.